ghunshoot/Yolo_Object_Detection/README.md

 ### Installation for Linux with CPU
 Running Yolo-v3-tiny can be achieved only using OpenCV.

-We download darknet and weights, we need to have git installed.
+We have to download darknet and weights, we need to have git installed.
 ```
 $ git clone https://github.com/AlexeyAB/darknet
 $ cd darknet